vankngo/vankngo.github.io/_posts/2023-02-03-twitter-data-analytics.md

 On the date of the concerts, we explained the event to each person in the line and provided instructions on what to do.
 Despite our effort, there were not many people that participated in it.
 Even though the artists acknowledged our event, it did not show the unity of the fandom.
 Thus, to establish a dedicated source for USA fandom about projects, we created the account.

 There are many existing accounts for updates on news and social media posts for the group's members but not a lot of reliable translations.
 Therefore, we only post translations on our account.
-This report will provide us with better information to appeal to more followers without posting constantly.
+This report will give us with better information to appeal to more followers without posting constantly.

+## Key insights:
+•	Distinctive content in tweets help us stand out for a great start.
+•	Regardless of the degree of activity, the context of tweets is a crucial element to attract attention.
+•	Uploading translations of older material during periods of low activity may potentially increase engagement.

 ## Discussion: